kyma-project/test-infra/docs/prow/migration-guide.md

 - `/test all` to run all tests
 - `/retest` to only rerun failed tests
-- `/test {your test name}`, such as `/test prow/kyma/components/binding-usage-controller`, to only run a specific test
+- `/test {your test name}`, such as `/test kyma-components-binding-usage-controller`, to only run a specific test

 After you trigger the job, it appears on `https://status.build.kyma-project.io/`.